openshift/openshift-pep/openshift-pep-006.md

           artifacts/
       repo -> deployments/20130704_094015-fa93c9b/repo

 The **app-root/deployments** directory contains 1 or more deployments in their entirety.
 A deployment directory name has the following format: [date]_[time]-[deployment id].
-The repo directory contains the contents of what will be app-root/repo and the optional artifacts directory contains any ~ rooted content/libraries specified in `sync_artifacts` from managed_files.yml.
+The repo directory contains the contents of what will be app-root/repo and the optional artifacts directory contains any ~ rooted content/libraries specified in `scaled_artifacts` from managed_files.yml.

 **app-root/repo** moves from being a standalone directory to a symlink that points at the active deployment in the deployments directory.